timmarr98/timmarr98/README.md

 I am a Software Engineer and Computer Science graduate from Florida International Unversity.
 <br>
-Using programming as a tool to solve problems and automate
+Using programming as a tool to solve problems and automate tasks is my specialty.

 - ⚡ Fun fact: I created an entirely autoamted FOREX Scalping trading bot that has been profitable (+ $1,100) in the past year!